RootlessAgrarian/mappingguide/docs/fundamentals/1_setup.md

 Find the line ```g_developer "0"``` and change the value to ```"2"```.
 Then find ```g_console "0"``` and change the value to ```"1"```.

+You might also wish to enable the miniconsole by setting g_minicon to 1, as above with g_console and g_developer.
+This will enable a small (4 or 5 line) console overlay at the top of your screen, so you can see any error messages in real time.
+The editor will work with or without this option, so it's up to you;  but many modders find the miniconsole useful.

 Next time you launch the game, you'll be able to load the editor using the console command ```edit```.

 Before you do this however, you should make one more change to enable saving of maps.

 ## 2. Enabling Saves